 Analyze the most and least popular items on your menu and minimize your sitting inventory to release cash that is blocked in your pantry.

-Make an inventory of your food waste to track which foods typically don’t get used and adjust purchasing and food preparation to reduce the amount of money you throw away in your trash can.
+Make an inventory of your food waste to track which foods typically don’t get used and adjust your purchases and preparation methods accordingly, so that you cut down on wasted ingredients.

 Steadily increase the number of ingredients you source locally, which should result in fresher and tastier food for your customers, more productive supplier relationships, and lower purchasing prices for you.

 A tip for you.
 Using inventory management software, like Poster, you can conveniently monitor how the fluctuations in purchasing prices affect the food cost of menu items.